Hypermiling: Safety and awareness program

 Hypermiling has come under fire from several sides because some hypermilers show dangerous or illegal behaviour, such as tailgating larger vehicles on motorways to save fuel, cycling between accelerating and coasting in neutral, and even turning the engine off when its power is not needed.
-For this reason, the Hypermiling Safety Foundation was established in August 2008 to promote a safety and education program that promotes legal fuel-saving techniques.
+For this reason, the Hypermiling Safety Foundation was established in August 2008[citation needed] to promote a safety and education program that promotes legal fuel-saving techniques.